 My Experience with Wildfire Smoke in a Micro-Apartment

 During a brutal wildfire season, the Air Quality Index (AQI) in my city hit 250.
 My studio apartment was in a historic building with original, drafty windows.
 Within hours, my entire apartment smelled exactly like a dying campfire.
 Because I only had 320 square feet to pace around in, I started experiencing constant headaches and a raw throat.
+See our pick for an air purifier for a studio apartment.
+Pair it with more ways to optimize air quality.

 I panic-bought a cheap, generic air purifier from a local pharmacy.
 It was tiny, which fit my layout, but completely useless against the smoke.
 I learned the hard way that standard “dust and pollen” filters do not stop smoke.
 Particulate matter from fires is microscopic (PM2.5), and the actual smell of the smoke is a Volatile Organic Compound (VOC).